 Nepali people’s undying love for chicken is not a new thing.
 They love chicken dishes, and Chicken Biryani is one of their favorite chicken cuisines.

 Chicken Biryani is an Indian dish, which is a mixture of rice, chicken, and some enriching spices.
 The chicken Biryani of Bamboo Biryani stands out from the crowd of several chicken Biryani restaurants.
-It is a restaurant at Maitidevi, Kathmandu.
+It is a restaurant in Maitidevi, Kathmandu.

 The restaurants have a unique structure made up of Bamboo.
 The place has a calm ambiance perfect for families and friends to enjoy Biryani.
 Here, the chicken Biryani is prepared in Bamboo, so the taste of the Biryani is amazingly different.

 Try the Chicken Bhindaloo.
 It is spicy chicken pieces with some unique flavorsome spices.
 Moreover, you can try biryani in Hyderabad House located at Naxal, Jhamsikhel.
 It is one of the oldest and best biryani houses.
-Also, try at Haadi Biryani too located at Dillibazzar.
+Also, try Haadi Biryani too located at Dillibazzar.

 18) Mustang – Thakali Food

 Thakali food is similar to Newari Khaja and Dal Bhat.
 Thakali dish is the ethnic cuisine of the Thakali ethnic group.
 Try the Thakali food, also called Thakali Khana, from the kitchen of Thakali people to experience authenticity.